Iron Eagle Paddle Run

 About the Race

 Iron Eagle is a run-paddle-run adventure race for individuals and teams of all ages and ability levels.
-The race features aa 2.6-mile trail run, a 1.5-mile paddle, and another 2.6-mile trail run back to the finish at the Eagle Creek Park swimming beach for the post-race party.
+The race features a 2.6-mile trail run, a 1.5-mile paddle, and another 2.6-mile trail run back to the finish at the Eagle Creek Park swimming beach for the post-race party.

 This event showcases the amazing trails and open water of Eagle Creek Park while offering a fun and scenic challenge.
 Proceeds support trail maintenance and improvements at Eagle Creek Park.